Biometar

 Comparison of the transverse colour coma Tessar/Biometar

 But the photo-optical department under Zöllner soon began to work on entirely new constructions.
 One target was to overcome obvious limits of correction that prevented the Tessars 2.8/50 and 2.8/80 from becoming absolute top-constructions.
-Particularly lenses with a high opening (“speed”) suffer from Gaussian aberrations (“Gaußfehler”, refering to C. F. Gauß) which are extremely intractable.
+Particularly lenses with a high opening (“speed”) suffer from Gaussian aberrations (“Gaußfehler”, referring to C. F. Gauß) which are extremely intractable.
 These Gaussian aberrations are caused by the chromatic dispersion of the light when it passes through optical glass.
 This dispersion of light into its spectral colours is affecting the spherical aberration of optical lenses in a way that this aberration tends to vary with the wavelength of the light.
 Similar effects arise concerning the coma of a lens leading to the very problematic transverse colour coma (“Farbquerkoma”).
 This transverse coma is causing a persistent softening of the image at high openings of the aperture.
 The above graphs show a direct comparison of this transverse colour coma of the Tessar 1:2.8 (fig. 1) and the Biometar 1:2.8 (fig. 2) included in the US patent of the Biometar.

 US2,968,221 Biometar